The Demon-Haunted World: Misuse of psychiatric authority

+Hoaxes

+Hoaxes have played a valuable role in the history of science by revealing the flaws in our thinking and helping us advance our critical thinking skills.
+One of Sagan's examples is the "Carlos hoax" by James Randi that revealed flaws in reporting by news media.
+Carlos was described as an ancient spirit that supposedly possessed José Alvarez and provided Alvarez with advanced knowledge about the universe.
+Many news outlets assumed this was true and reported it as such, which spread misinformation.

+Sagan also cites crop circles as hoaxes.

 Reception and legacy

 The book was a New York Times bestseller.
 The contemporary skeptical movement considers it an important book.
 The Demon-Haunted World has been criticized (in Smithsonian magazine and The New York Times) for not incorporating certain information relevant to the items he discusses in his book.
 The Smithsonian article by Paul Trachtman argues that Sagan relates issues of government choices and declining scientific thinking skills to pseudoscience topics like astrology and faith healing but ignores other issues that may be causing governmental bodies and other individuals to turn away from science.
 One such issue is consequences of pouring governmental money into cancer research.
 Trachtman writes, "it is not because of such beliefs that Congress now approaches the NIH budget with an ax.
 In fact, billions of dollars spent on years of research in the war on cancer have spawned growing professional bureaucracies and diminishing medical benefits."
 Trachtman argues that Sagan does not include problems like growing bureaucracies and diminishing medical benefits as reasons for a lack of scientific attention.
-In his review for the New York Times, James Gorman also argues for an unaddressed issue in Sagan's book, saying Sagan fails to emphasize the idea that scientists should take a more active role in reaching science to the public, while he does mention the failures of the education system to do so.
+In his review for The New York Times, James Gorman also argues for an unaddressed issue in Sagan's book, saying Sagan fails to emphasize the idea that scientists should take a more active role in teaching science to the public, while he does mention the failures of the education system to do so.

-The review in the Smithsonian magazine and a review in the New York Review of Books provide a range of opinions on Sagan's attitude towards religious ideas.
+The review in the Smithsonian magazine and a review by academic biologist Richard Lewontin in the New York Review of Books provide a range of opinions on Sagan's attitude towards religious ideas.
 Per the New York Review article, "when it comes to the Supreme Extraterrestrial he is rather circumspect."
-A review from the University of Phoenix agrees that Sagan carefully approaches the concept of religion: "Readers should be aware that Sagan touches on sensitive areas in the cultural sphere, such as religion and where it stands in science, but handles the topics in such a way as to not offend."
 The Smithsonian article suggests Sagan was very clear about his religious beliefs in the book, for he "splits his universe in two, into science and irrationality."
 The Smithsonian goes on to say that Sagan's defined religious views fall within the area of an untestable claim, a type of claim he argues against in The Demon-Haunted World.